kurohat/writeUp/TryHackMe/Easy/Overpass-2.md

 go back to wireshark and check tcp stream. when the attacker execute `backdoor`
 4. Crack the hash using rockyou and a cracking tool of your choice.
 What's the password?

 use [hash identifier](https://www.onlinehashcrack.com/hash-identification.php) to indentify the hash.
-We will use hashcat to crack the hash. check hashcat [example hash](https://hashcat.net/wiki/doku.php?id=example_hashes) to find out which the hash+salt format for md5.
+We will use hashcat to crack the hash. check hashcat [example hash](https://hashcat.net/wiki/doku.php?id=example_hashes) to find out which the hash+salt format for hash type we got from hash identifier.

 ```console
 $ hashcat -m <operation mode> -a 0 -o crack.txt 'passwordhash:salt' /usr/share/wordlists/rockyou.txt --force